Stay connected or get support

 After a thorough and rigorous review of the evidence to ensure the vaccine meets the standards of safety, quality and efficacy for authorization in Canada, Health Canada authorized the first COVID-19 vaccine for use in Canada, the Pfizer-BioNTech mRNA vaccine.

 This resource was developed to guide primary care providers through the latest information about COVID-19 vaccines in Ontario.
-It covers prioritization, availability and rollout, point-of-care guidance, details about the Pfizer-BioNTech and Moderna mRNA vaccines, patient questions about vaccines, and more.
+It covers prioritization, availability and rollout, point-of-care guidance, details about the approved vaccines, patient resources about vaccines, and more.

 Due to the nature of the topic, updates will be added as new information emerges.